 Wipe the bottle neck

 Always wipe the neck of the bottle clean before you close it.
 Ok, it’s no secret to Powertex users that the lids can be, well, frustrating to open!
 This is because Powertex can dry in the screw top lids and leave them stuck fast.
 A jar opener can also help with these stuck Powertex lids or warm them under the hot tap until they loosen.
 I try to prevent them sticking in the first place by using a fabric piece or rag to wipe any drips.

 Coat your fabric, rather than soaking it

-When working with Powertex on fabric it’s easy to dunk that fabric in to make sure it’s all covered but it’s not needed.
+When working with Powertex on fabric it’s easy to dunk the fabric in to make sure it’s all covered but it’s not needed.
 Your fabric should be coated but not overly wet.
 Too much Powertex will take a long time to dry and could weigh down your fabric when you want to create your textures.
-A heavy coating can also cover a light texture in your fabric and leave a smooth shiny surface instead.

 Let gravity and Powertex do the work

 Like many creative people I can get fussy about the details.
 I sometimes play and fuss over things until they seem just right.
 Using Powertex with fabric needs us to let go of that!
 Imagine how beautiful curtains fall in folds or how a long dress drapes over curves or gathers on the floor, no fussing required.
 Add Powertex to your fabric and then let gravity and the fabric do the work.
 No fussing required.
 Beautiful sculptures are effortlessly dressed.